TobiasPSP/doneland_sources/Components/Human Interface/Display/OLED/SH1107/README.md

 Common libraries are *Adafruit SH110X* and the *multi-device* library *u8g2*.

 ### Example Code
-I started by using the *Adafruit SH110X* library in *platformio* using a *ESP32 S2 Mini* microcontroller.
+I started by using the *Adafruit SH110X* library with *platformio* using a *ESP32 S2 Mini* microcontroller.
 The example code worked after the usual *tweaking*:

 * **Move Functions Up:** I moved all functions above *setup()*.
 In *platformio*, functions must be defined before they can be called.
 * **I2C Hardware Address:** I changed the *default I2C hardware address* in the example code from *0x3d* to *0x3c*.
 If your *OLED display* stays blank, it is either one of these addresses, and with my generic *OLED display breakout board*, it happened to be *0x3c*.